 Ditte Bjerg, head of department; ditte.Bjerg@thm.lu.se

-Henry Stiglund, head of the actor programme: email@example.com
+Henry Stiglund, head of the acting programme: email@example.com

 Fredrik Haller (responsible for the Bachelor’s Programme in Dramatic Writing), institutional representative: email@example.com